g-duan/duan-academic/content/event/2016epfdc/index.md

 ---
 title: Talk at EPFDC2016, Warsaw, Poland

-event: EPFDC2016, Grateful for the Financial Support from City University of Hong Kong
+event: EPFDC2016, Grateful for Keith's help and the Financial Support from City University of Hong Kong
 event_url: https://example.org

 location: Warsaw, Poland